 In 2022 the PUD commissioned Lighthouse Energy to develop a Demand Response Implementation Plan in response to the PUD's 2021 Clean Energy Implementation Plan demand response target for 5.6MW of peak hour reduction.
 The goal of the effort was to define a rate offering pathway that was achievable, provided more customer rate options, and was well aligned with the rollout of advanced meters which are required for Time-of-Day rates.
 The FlexEnergy pilot program for advanced rates demonstrated the efficacy of rate designs within Snohomish PUD customers to achieve the desired peak reduction.
-An achievable pathway was defined while acknowledging the challenges of supply chain delays, back-end system changes, customer support training, and deployment timelines that could effect timing and program performance.
+An achievable pathway was defined while acknowledging the challenges of supply chain delays, back-end system changes, customer support training, and deployment timelines that could affect timing and program performance.
 This effort progressed as the PUD piloted several rate offerings with customers and learned more about customer preferences, program performance, and internal PUD program management needed to support a high-quality customer experience.
-The 2023 Update incorporates the defined pathway established through that effort as a baseline expectation of load profiles.
+The 2023 Update incorporates the defined pathway established through that effort as a change in the load profile rather than a specific resource option.